mobilecoinfoundation/mobilecoin/mint-auditor/README.md

 Mints on the MobileCoin blockchain are expected to correlate with a deposit to a safe.
 The expected process is:
 1. A deposit of the appropriate backing token is made to the safe using a standard Ethereum transaction.
 2. A MintTx is then submitted to the MobileCoin blockchain, embedding the deposit transaction hash in the nonce of the MobileCoin MintTx.
-The nonce allows linking the MobileCoin mint to the Ethereum safe deposit.
+The nonce allows linking the MobileCoin mint to the Gnosis safe deposit.

 Similarly, burns on the MobileCoin blockchain are expected to correlate with a withdrawal from a safe.
 The expected process is:
 1. A transaction on the MobileCoin blockchain that moves the desired token to the burn address is issued.